If there’s one thing that I promised myself this year… it’s that… I’m gonna GO ALL IN and BET ON MYSELF.

 One of the things that I’m glad I have learned early in life is continuous improvement and continuous improvement is not always about reinventing the wheel.
 Sometimes, it’s just improving what is already existing.

-If you put this as one of your core competencies, then regardless of what industry you work for or what kind of business you indulge yourself with, success will surely be right behind you.
+If you put this as one of your core competencies, then regardless of what industry you work for or what kind of business you indulge yourself in, success will surely be right behind you.

 The world keeps on changing my friend… if we don’t improve and if we don’t adapt to the changes, then we will be left behind.